goncalomb/p3doc/index.md

  * Web: [goncalomb.com](https://goncalomb.com/)
  * Email: contact<span class="hidden">.hahaha</span>@<span class="hidden">rekt</span>goncalomb<span class="hidden">.example</span>.com

+<p class="info-box">I also have a P3 assembler and simulator in JavaScript at <a class="alert-link" href="http://p3js.goncalomb.com/">p3js.goncalomb.com</a> where you can run programs for the P3 CPU directly on your browser.</p>

 ## P3 CPU Introduction ##

 The P3 is a 16-bit CPU used at [Instituto Superior Técnico](https://tecnico.ulisboa.pt/en/) (IST) as a learning tool for Computer Engineering students.